devsquaresio/AdventOfCode2016/README.md

  - For the second part, we can use **enumerate** to help us look into the **two next arrays** and fix from there

+## Day 4
+Finding if the rooms are true or not.
+Not that hard.
+ - First, we create a **dictionary** to help us keep track of letter count
+ - Then, we just do some list slicing and check if the room letters are true
+ - Second part, we can create a decode function to shift the letters
+ - I was checking, and if the room letters decode to "northpole object storage", return id